 Final Notes: Not all air cargo requirements are equal and may need specific aircraft depending on the destination.
 Be very accurate when informing your freight forwarder of all your cargo details.

 Be fully aware of your cargo and flight details.
 This will ultimately help access accurate transit times and ETAs when shipping by air.
 Never assume that air cargo will always be a next day transit.
-Ask a logistics expert at Vital Worldwide Logistics for all your air freight-related concerns and needs today!
+Ask a logistics expert at Maximum Freight for all your air freight-related concerns and needs today!